General Terms & Conditions: the present document titled “General Terms & Conditions for the delivery of services and/or hardware and/or software”.

 4.5.
-The Contractor may also include the Customer in its customer list, publish a brief description of the assignment and use the Customer’s name and trademark for publicity purposes and PR activities.
+The Service Provider may also include the Customer in its customer list, publish a brief description of the assignment and use the Customer’s name and trademark for publicity purposes and PR activities.

-4.6.
-The Customer hereby explicitly acknowledges and accepts the confidentiality clauses in the Terms & Conditions of the Producer.
+4.7.
+The Customer hereby explicitly acknowledges and accepts the confidentiality clauses in the General (License) Terms & Conditions of the Third Party Supplier.

 5. The performance modalities

 5.1.
-The Contractor undertakes to execute the Services on behalf of the Customer and/or (ii) to provide the Third Party Products specified in the Specific Terms & Conditions and to provide any (maintenance) services by the Producer in accordance with the Terms & Conditions of the Producer.
-The Contractor will take the technical instructions and guidelines it receives from the Customer.
+The Service Provider undertakes (i) to execute the Services on behalf of the Customer and/or (ii) to provide the Third Party Products specified in the Specific Terms & Conditions and (iii) to provide any (maintenance) services by the Third Party Supplier in accordance with the General (License) Terms & Conditions of the Third Party Supplier.
+The Service Provider will respect the reasonable technical instructions and guidelines it receives in advance from the Customer.
 The Customer will bear all costs related thereto.

 5.2.
-The Customer declares that it has been fully informed by the Contractor concerning the options for the Goods and/or Services (type, characteristics, operation, use potential and limitations, warranties, required environment, costs) as well as in regard to the issues of modification, installation or integration and expansion that may arise and the impact of this on the existing hardware and/or software and/or licenses already installed at the Customer’s.
-The Parties agree that the Contractor cannot be held liable for this.
+The Customer declares that it has been fully informed by the Service Provider concerning the options for the Third Party Products and/or Services (type, characteristics, operation, use potential and limitations, warranties, required environment, costs) as well as in regard to the issues of modification, installation or integration and expansion that may arise and the impact of this on the existing hardware and/or software and/or licenses already installed at the Customer’s.
+The Parties agree that the Service Provider cannot be held liable for this.

 5.3.
-Unless statutory regulations of mandatory law or public order dictate otherwise, the Contractor does not bear any liability with regard to Goods and maintenance services provided by the Producer.
-The Customer will only be able to contact the Producer within the limits of the Terms & Conditions of the Producer.
-The Contractor can not be held liable for the Goods and maintenance services delivered by the Producer.
+Unless statutory regulations of mandatory law or public order dictate otherwise, the Service Provider does not bear any liability with regard to Third Party Products and maintenance services provided by the Third Party Supplier.
+The Customer will only be able to contact the Third Party Supplier within the limits of the General (License) Terms & Conditions of the Third Party Supplier.
+The Service Provider cannot be held liable for the Third Party Products and maintenance services delivered by the Third Party Supplier.
 The delivery is the exclusive responsibility of the Customer.

 5.4.
-The Customer bears full liability for errors and/or omissions in the order of the Goods and/or Services.
-The Contractor is informed fully concerning the needs and expectations of the Customer exclusively in the form of the Specific Terms & Conditions.
-The Contractual obligations of the Contractor can be derived solely and exclusively from the Specific Terms & Conditions and the present General Terms & Conditions.
-As a consequence, the Customer is itself responsible for the order, the suitability of the Goods and/or Services rendered to achieve the results intended by the Customer.
-Under no circumstances can the Contractor be held liable in the event of incorrect services and/or an incorrect choice of product or failings in product specialization in the Non-standard Conditions.
+The Customer bears full liability for errors and/or omissions in the order of the Third Party Products and/or Services.
+The Service Provider is informed fully concerning the needs and expectations of the Customer exclusively in the form of the Specific Terms & Conditions.
+The Contractual obligations of the Service Provider can be derived solely and exclusively from the Specific Terms & Conditions and the present General Terms & Conditions.
+As a consequence, the Customer is itself responsible for the order, the suitability of the Third Party Products and/or Services rendered to achieve the results intended by the Customer.
+Under no circumstances can the Service Provider be held liable in the event of incorrect services and/or an incorrect choice of product or failings in product specialization in the Non-standard Conditions.

 5.5.
 Insofar as the Specific Terms & Conditions do not refer to any other capacity of the Customer, the Customer is irrevocably deemed to be a professional user acting in the context of its professional activities.
-The Customer is deemed to possess the relevant know-how in relation to the Goods and the Services to be performed, and to provide personnel with the relevant expertise.
+The Customer is deemed to possess the relevant know-how in relation to the Third Party Products and the Services to be performed, and to provide personnel with the relevant expertise.

 5.7.
-To the extent possible, the Contractor must report any scheduled interruptions of the performance of the Services (such as short-term illness, leave days of the Consultant, etc.) to the Customer in a timely manner.
+To the extent possible, the Service Provider must report any scheduled interruptions of the performance of the Services (such as short-term illness, leave days of the Consultant, etc.) to the Customer in a timely manner.

 Place of performance

 5.8.
-Unless otherwise specified in the Specific Terms & Conditions, the Services are to be performed in the spaces of the Customer.
-The Customer shall grant the Contractor free access to the work environment as required.
+Unless otherwise specified in the Specific Terms & Conditions, the Services are to be performed in the premises of the Customer.
+The Customer shall grant the Service Provider free access to the work environment as required.

 5.9.
 The work space and facilities will be in compliance with all requirements of law.
-The Customer indemnifies the Contractor against claims of third parties, including the Employees of the Contractor, who suffered damages in connection with the performance of the Contract and resulting from the acts or omissions of the Customer or from unsafe situations in the Customer’s organisation.
+The Customer indemnifies the Service Provider against claims of third parties, including the Employees of the Service Provider, who suffered damages in connection with the performance of the Contract and resulting from the acts or omissions of the Customer or from unsafe situations in the Customer’s organisation.
 The Customer shall notify the Consultant(s) of the house rules and safety procedures prior to the start of the Services.

 5.10.
-Setup and alteration of the location where the Services will be carried out are at the Customer’s expense, with the Customer being liable for any damages and associated costs incurred by the Contractor as a result of late, incorrect or faulty performance thereof.
+Setup and alteration of the location where the Services will be carried out are at the Customer’s expense, with the Customer being liable for any damages and associated costs incurred by the Service Provider as a result of late, incorrect or faulty performance thereof.

 5.12.
 The Customer is responsible for the timely provision of the useful and necessary information and must reserve sufficient time to do so.